A fast dynamo on the three-torus: Introduction

 \subsection{Uniform hyperbolicity and anisotropic Banach spaces}

 The primary obstacle in establishing the fast dynamo property \eqref{eq:expoGro} is the singular nature of the vanishing resistivity limit $\varepsilon \to 0$.
-From a spectral perspective, one might hope to treat the operator $\e^{\varepsilon \Delta} \mathcal{L}$ as a perturbation of the vector-valued transfer operator $\mathcal{L}$.
-However, classical results \cite{Chicone_Latushkin_Montgomery-Smith_1995} show that, in the $L^2$ setting, the ideal operator lacks a discrete spectrum; instead, its spectrum typically fills a vertical strip in the complex plane.
-Such a structure can be highly unstable under singular perturbations \cite{K76}: indeed, there exist velocity fields for which the ideal operator is spectrally unstable at $\eps=0$, yet becomes spectrally stable for all $\eps>0$.
-This spectral fragility explains why recent rigorous works \cites{CZSV25, sorellaVillringer2025, RowanDynamo25, NF_DV2025spectral, Oseledets_1993} do not proceed perturbatively.
-Instead, they typically establish growth for a fixed $\eps>0$ and, in cases such as \cites{CZSV25, sorellaVillringer2025}, employ scaling arguments to extend these estimates to the $\eps \to 0$ limit.
+This difficulty is already apparent in simplified settings, such as pulsed diffusions, where one might attempt to view the operator $\e^{\varepsilon \Delta} \mathcal{L}$ as a perturbation of the vector-valued transfer operator $\mathcal{L}$.
+However, classical results \cite{Chicone_Latushkin_Montgomery-Smith_1995} show that, in the $L^2$ framework, the ideal operator does not possess a discrete spectrum; instead, its spectrum typically fills a vertical strip in the complex plane.

+Such a spectral structure is highly unstable under singular perturbations \cite{K76}.
+In particular, there exist velocity fields for which the ideal operator is spectrally unstable at $\varepsilon=0$, yet becomes spectrally stable for all $\varepsilon>0$.
+This instability explains why recent rigorous works \cites{CZSV25, sorellaVillringer2025, RowanDynamo25, NF_DV2025spectral, Oseledets_1993} do not proceed via perturbative arguments.
+Instead, they typically establish growth for fixed $\varepsilon>0$ and, in some cases \cites{CZSV25, sorellaVillringer2025}, use scaling arguments to pass to the limit $\varepsilon \to 0$.

-To overcome this spectral instability, we move beyond the $L^2$ framework and utilize the \emph{uniform hyperbolicity} of the flow.
-The guiding heuristic is that fast dynamo action should be encoded in a limiting eigenmode as $\eps\to0$; however, it has long been known that such a limiting eigenfunction cannot be smooth \cite{Moffatt_Proctor_1985}, see also \cite{CG95}*{Section 4.3}.
-Rather, as already noted in \cites{CG95,Oseledets_1993,C92}, one expects the limiting eigenfunction to belong to a suitable space of distributions, adapted to the chaotic features of the underlying velocity field \cite{soward_1993}.
-This suggests a clear strategy: first identify the correct distribution space on which the limiting eigenfunction lives, then establish favorable spectral properties of the ideal operator on that space, and finally treat $\eps\Delta$ via singular perturbation theory.
+To overcome this difficulty, we move beyond the $L^2$ framework and exploit the \emph{uniform hyperbolicity} of the flow.
+The guiding heuristic is that fast dynamo action should be associated with a limiting eigenmode as $\varepsilon\to 0$.
+However, it has long been understood that such a limiting eigenfunction cannot be smooth \cite{Moffatt_Proctor_1985}, see also \cite{CG95}*{Section 4.3}.
+Rather, as suggested in \cites{CG95,Oseledets_1993,C92}, one expects it to belong to a suitable space of distributions adapted to the chaotic features of the flow \cite{soward_1993}.